 Special: get a 15% discount on backpack gear pouches when ordered along with a Talaria backpack.

-Current wait time: 1 week.
-The Talaria backpack is custom made to order and wait times vary from 1 to 4 weeks.
+Current wait time: 3 weeks.
+The Talaria backpack is custom made to order and wait times usually vary from 1 to 4 weeks.
 The wait time may change without notice on this website.
 While we do our best to keep the wait time listed above accurate, it may change more quickly than the website can be updated.
 Orders are produced and fulfilled in the order they are received or payed for.
 At the present time rush orders are unavailable.

 The Talaria backpack comes standard with a generous array of popular and useful features that are included in the base price:

 - Tapered and curved side panels, to conform snugly to the contour of your back and move the load closer to your body.

 - 3” wide, S-shaped shoulder straps with long daisy chain for accessories.